 Neck pain can range from a minor niggle or ache to incapacitating agony and anywhere in between.
-The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, has considerable experience assessing and treating neck pain using physical therapy to optimize the healing process and strengthen tissues.
+The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, has considerable experience assessing and treating neck pain using physical therapy to optimize the healing process and strengthen tissues.
 If you have neck pain, take action before it gets any worse by calling the office today, or book an appointment online.

 There are many reasons why you might develop neck pain at some point, such as: